jka6502/sokkit/README.md

 });
 ```

-Or override the plugin naming pattern, by supplying a
+Or override the plugin file naming pattern, by supplying a
 [glob](https://github.com/isaacs/node-glob) compatible pattern.

 ``` JS